dhiraa/sarvam/src/speech_recognition/README.md

 # Proposed Solution
 Come up with following modular components which can be then used as plug and play components:
- - Dataset Modules
+ - Dataset Modules with preprocessing Modules
- - Preprocessing Modules
  - Data Iterator Modules
  - Tensorflow Models
  - Tensorflow Model serving